zruncho3d/DuelingZero/INSTRUCTIONS.md

 Parts in this repo are intentionally only the delta from other projects, so that as those projects evolve, you get the latest parts, and there's no copy/paste maintenance overhead.
 Life is too short for such toil.

 Really, only the gantry and the T0 idler base parts are special here.
 * Standard Voron settings should be fine for all custom D0 parts: 40% infill, 4 perims, 5 top/bottom layers, 0.2mm layer height.
-Lower infill is likely fine.

 For other parts, use the settings specified by the respective repo:
 * [BoxZero](https://github.com/zruncho3d/BoxZero)